neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 **Availability**

-I am fully available to commit approximately 40 hours per week to this project throughout the GSoC period.
+I am fully available to commit approximately 20 hours per week or more (as per project requirement of 175 total hours ) to this project throughout the GSoC period.
 I have no other major commitments during this time.
 Moreover, I will be having summer break from my university (Dr. B.R.
 Ambedkar National Institute of Technology Jalandhar) and I will not be involved in any other work during this period.

 ## GSoC